szeweq/FL/LATEST.md

-# 2.1.0
+# 2.2.0
-- Added new testing methods and counters
+- New Taste API (like energy, but more customizable)
+- FLCloud fix